 Electronic systems that control records should allow an administrator to set granular permissions, based on groups and roles, to control access to records.
 The Archives New Zealand S4 Access Standard contains a list of minimum access requirements for records managed in electronic systems and applies to web records and archived web sites.

-For further information on determining access to public records and local authority protected records see Archives New Zealand’s A6 Making Access Decisions Under the Public Records Act.
+For further information on determining access to public records and local authority protected records see Archives New Zealand’s Making Decisions on the Access Status of Public Records.

 Digital information must be proactively managed and cared for to ensure that it is accessible for as long as it is needed, for both current and ongoing business purpose and as archives in the future.
 Ongoing and managed processes need to be in place when maintaining records over time to ensure digital continuity.
 This manages the risks associated with unauthorised access to records as well as to events which may damage or destroy them.

 Key principles to consider for ensuring continuity of digital information are: